 The Digital Market Outlook presents up-to-date figures on markets of the digital economy.
 The comparable key figures are based on extensive analyses of relevant indicators from the areas of society, economy, and technology.

 Market expansion in Ireland is expected to continue over the next few years, as indicated by the Statista Digital Market Outlook.
-It has been predicted that the compound annual growth rate (CAGR 18-22) for the next four years will be 14%.
-Compared to the year-over-year growth of 13%, this increase suggests that the market still has growth potential and is not yet saturated.
-Another indicator of market saturation is the online penetration of 71% in Ireland; in other words, 71% of the Irish population have bought at least one product online in 2018.
+It has been predicted that the compound annual growth rate (CAGR 19-23) for the next four years will be 11%.
+Compared to the year-over-year growth of 17%, this decrease suggests a moderately flooded market.
+Another indicator of market saturation is the online penetration of 72% in Ireland; in other words, 72% of the Irish population have bought at least one product online in 2019.

 In Ireland, DPD is the most frequently offered delivery service provider among online stores.
 Of those stores that indicating which service they use to transport their goods, 30% cited DPD as one of their providers.
 Moreover, DHL and UPS (United Parcel Service) are among the top three shipping service companies offered by online retailers in Ireland, at rates of 21% and 8%.